 At times, students may have concerns they do not believe are addressed elsewhere in The Point Community Honor Code.
 These concerns will always be viewed as important and should be addressed, in writing, to the Dean of Students.
 Students can anticipate hearing back on these concerns within two business days of the date they are presented.
 The Dean of Students may render a decision on the issue or may make a referral to the Faculty Judiciary Committee.
-If the student wishes to appeal either the decision of the Dean of Students or the Faculty Judiciary Committee, a written appeal should be provided to the Student Life Office within 48 hours of the decision.
-The appeal should be addressed to the President of the University, who will either review it or assign it to an appropriate representative.
-The President or his or her representative may affirm the decision, overturn the decision, or render a new decision.
 That decision will be viewed as final.
 This process is in reference to general areas of concern, not academic concerns or concerns about other items addressed in The Point Community Honor Code.